dimonovdd/Xamarin.MediaGallery/README.md

 - When using the `PickAsync` method the `selectionLimit` parameter just sets multiple pick allowed
 - A request to cancel `PickAsync` method will cancel a task, but the picker UI can remain open until it is closed by the user
 - The use of `Title` property depends on each device
+- `NeedUseCreateChooser` specifies whether to use Intent.createChooser for picking.

 ## iOS